phantrang2002/chefio-be/README.md

-# 🚀 WorkNest
+# 🚀 Chefio

-An online job portal for recruitment and job searching.
+Chefio is a management platform for restaurants, cafés, and food businesses.
+It helps owners and staff streamline daily operations, improve efficiency, and deliver better customer experiences.

 ## 📌 Table of Contents
 - [👥 Authors](#-authors)